4 min read

 The most common argument for organized religion is that it creates community.
 True.

 And perhaps this is the one irrefutable gift of institutionalized religion.
-For all its innumerable sins, it has undeniably fostered a lattice of relationships between people globally.
+For all its innumerable sins, it's undeniably fostered a lattice of relationships between people globally.
 These communities have carried people through life's many difficulties, and for that alone, these systems can be duly credited.

 Art also creates community; however, it does so through expressing and reflecting the universality of human emotions, experiences, and our burning urge to question the purpose of living.